 Add this to a skilled and well educated workforce and the high English language proficiency of local employees, as well as open access to customers.
 You can count on a market of 1.1 billion people for duty-free trade, including the EU, Russia, Belarus, Kazakhstan, Turkey, USA and so on.

 The most important factor for business is the economic and political stability of the state.
 Under the current government, Serbia has reduced its national debt, reformed its state administration and made the public sector much more efficient – nearly any interaction with the government can now be dealt with online.

 The country encourages entrepreneurship and investment by offering cash subsidies, corporate tax exemptions, double taxation agreements with 54 countries, and 14 free-trade zones.

 Corporate tax is 15%, dividend tax is also 15%, income tax ranges from 0% to 15% with possible tax deductions.
+Dividends paid to foreign legal entities are 20%.
 This brings Serbia close to popular business jurisdictions such as Cyprus and Ireland which offer the 12.5% corporate tax rate but are now under pressure to increase them.
 In practise and as a matter of policy, Serbia welcomes foreign investment and does not collect taxes aggressively from foreign investors.